chris31415926535/pseudohouseholds/README.md

 Next we sample points along these road segments.
 The sampling frequency is given by the parameter `phh_density`, which is passed along directly to the function `sf::st_line_sample()` and is measured in units of “PHHs per unit.”
-The default value is 0.005 which, in metres, translates to one PHH every 200 meters.
+The default value is 0.005 which, in meters, translates to one PHH every 200 meters.
 Note that this is for our initial sampling, and that the final PHHs may be closer or farther than this.